Skip to main content Skip to navigation

 Research

-My research is widening the discussion of the work of American artist Tom Wesselmann beyond the existing constraints that a pop art label has imposed upon it.
-I am examining the images of female nudes which Wesselmann produced in terms of the social, cultural and political landscape of the 1960s and explore the ways in which they adhered to, or subverted, existing gender roles and stereotypes.
-To do this, I am primarily looking at Wesselmann’s series of 100 Great American Nudes and his Bedroom Paintings and approaching them with reference to three individuals whom the artist cited as being influential.
+My research widens the discussion of the work of American artist Tom Wesselmann beyond the existing narrative and constraints that a Pop Art label has imposed upon it.
+Focusing on his female nudes I examined these within the social, cultural and political landscape of 1960s America and explored the ways in which they adhered to, or subverted, gender roles and stereotypes.

-My final area of research examines whether Wesselmann’s work, or indeed pop art in general, lends itself to being studied in terms of the aesthetic theory posited by John Dewey in his publication Art as Experience.
-As an American pragmatism Dewey proposed that art should be rooted in the experiences of the everyday and was relevant to society because of this.
-With this in mind, I investigate whether Wesselmann’s Great American Nudes can be seen as visual interpretations of havingan experience’ – the point at which Dewey believed everyday events could be seen in aesthetic terms and aim to determine whether the erotic nature of Wesselmann’s images might be viewed accordingly and whether this challenges the assertion that he objectified women.
-Subsequently, I ask whether this raises questions regarding ownership of the experience.
+I also examined Wesselmann’s work in relation to the pragmatist aesthetic theory posited by John Dewey in his seminal publication Art as Experience.
+I explored whether Wesselmann’s Great American Nudes can be seen as visual interpretations of having ‘an experience’ – the point at which Dewey believed everyday events could be seen in aesthetic terms and investigated how the erotic might be situated within this.

 In 2018 I was awarded a DARO/HRC Fellowship which allowed me to travel to the Wesselmann Estate in New York to undertake research in the artist’s studio.

 In 2016-2017 I was involved with the Tate Gallery’s research project Refiguring American Art funded by the Terra Foundation for American Art.
-I produced a number of summaries which examined the making, meaning and reception of artworks in the Tate collection for publication on the gallery’s website.
+I produced summaries which examined the making, meaning and reception of artworks in the Tate collection for publication on the gallery’s website.